-We have an approved WDL from the NT Government that authorizes the release of treated water from the Mt Todd site during the wet season in accordance with higher environmental protection standards.
+We have an approved WDL from the NT Government that authorizes the release of treated water from the Mt Todd site during the wet season in accordance with an 80% protection limit environmental standard.
 We operate in compliance with the standards.
 The existing Batman pit has the capacity to contain approximately 11.5 gigaliters of water.
-At the end of December 2019, the pit only contains 3.3 gigaliters of water due to previous dewatering operations.
-Under normal wet season discharge conditions, we are able to discharge approximately 2.5 gigaliters of water.
+At the end of December 2020, the pit only contains 1.8 gigaliters of water due to previous dewatering operations.
+Under normal wet season discharge conditions, we are able to discharge approximately 2.5 gigaliters of water annually.
 Accordingly, we expect that dewatering of the pit will not present any major issues when resuming operations in the Batman pit.